WELCOME TO THE LEAO LAB (A.K.A. CNP)

 Science and Technology Manager

-She has joined the CNP team under the BlueBio4Future ERA Chair grant.
-She will work on project management, reporting and compliance, funding identification and dissemination activities.
+Mariana has a scientific background in marine microbial biotechnology and natural product discovery.
+She holds a PhD in Biomedical Sciences from ICBAS-UP, where she focused on bioprospecting marine-derived Actinobacteria to identify novel bioactive molecules with pharmaceutical and industrial potential.
+She has joined the CNP team under the BlueBio4Future ERA Chair grant and will work on project management, reporting and compliance, funding identification and dissemination activities.

 KONRAD VIEHRIG